njerikungu/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js This script deletes all regular files (not the directories) with .js extension that are present in the current directory and all its subfolders
-11-directories Counts the number of directories and sub-directories in the current directory 12-newest_files Displays the newest files in the current directory, one file per line, sorted from newest to oldest
+11-directories Counts the number of directories and sub-directories in the current directory 12-newest_files Displays the newest files in the current directory, one file per line, sorted from newest to oldest 13-unique Displays list of words as input and prints out only words that appear once 14
 22-users_and_homes Displays all users and theri home directories, sorted by users